alvi83252-dot/The-CRUDs---HackSussex/README.md

 # What We’re Proud Of

-We are especially proud that BinFinder combines:
+We are especially proud that BinBuddy combines:
 •	public usefulness
 •	AI-assisted validation
 •	secure contribution flows